konstructio/kubefirst-docs/docs/kubefirst/aws/github/overview.md

 - the release stage of the pipeline will republish the chart, this time without the release candidate notation making it an officially released version and prepare the metaphor application chart for the next release version
 - the officially released chart will be set as the desired Helm chart for production.

 To watch this pipeline occur, make any change to the `main` branch of the `metaphor` repo.
 If you're not feeling creative, you can just add a newline to the README.md.
-Once a file in `main` is changed, navigate to metaphor's CI/CD in the github Actions tab to see the workflows get submitted to Argo workflows.
+Once a file in `main` is changed, navigate to metaphor's CI/CD in the GitHub Actions tab to see the workflows get submitted to Argo workflows.

 You can visit the metaphor development, staging, and production apps in your browser to see the versions change and Argo CD syncs the apps.
 The metaphor URLs can be found in your GitOps and metaphor project `README.md` files.